MaddyGuthridge/Universal-Controller-Script/docs/contributing/controlmatcher.md

 ## `IControlMatcher`

-The interfaces used by control matchers.
+The interface used by control matchers.
 If the `BasicControlMatcher` doesn't suit your needs, you can implement this interface to create your own control matcher.